 Mass produced symbolic objects used in celebration or ceremony gathered over time from various environments: cemeteries, sidewalks, thrift stores, deserts, forests, and beaches

-Reinterpretations of ritualistic acts that enable their latent intentions to emerge
+Reinterpretations of ritualistic acts that enable their latent intentions to reemerge

-Originally from Chicago, Neuhaus received her BFA at the University of Illinois at Chicago, and earned her Masters Degree in Studio Art at the University of New Mexico in Albuquerque.
-She has exhibited in Albuquerque, Chicago, El Paso, Los Angeles, New York, and Pittsburgh.
-Celeste’s practice is currently based in Pittsburgh where she teaches at Carnegie Mellon University.
+Originally from Chicago, Celeste earned her BFA at the University of Illinois at Chicago, and her Masters Degree in Studio Art at the University of New Mexico, a.k.a.
+“The Land of Enchantment.”
+Celeste has performed and exhibited widely in the United States in DIY spaces, vacant lots, magick temples, salt flats, fields of wildflowers, galleries, rooftops, and museums.
+Her practice is currently based in Pittsburgh where she teaches at Carnegie Mellon University.